Placement documentation and assessment

 Recommendation of Fail for the placement

-Where a fail grade is recommended by a supervisor for a placement, relevant documentation is sent to an External Examiner prior to the Exam Board.
+Where a fail grade is recommended by a supervisor for a placement, an extraordinary exam board is convened.
+Relevant documentation is sent to an External Examiner prior to the Exam Board.
 The External Examiner is external to the programme and local services.
 Their role is to give an opinion on the documentation and evidence presented from the position of being a trainer in Clinical Psychology.
 In some cases the External Examiner may also wish to see other materials (e.g. reports or letters written on placement).
 At an Exam Board where placement failure has been recommended by the supervisors, at least one external examiner will be in attendance and it is expected to be the one who has previously scrutinised the documentation.

 The decision of outcome i.e. for the placement to pass or fail is made by the Exam Board following scrutiny of the documentation and presentation of evidence to the board.